 Front graveled area and rear enclosed artificial turf lawn with patio, garden furniture and barbecue

-Shared use of a 3-acre grass paddock, dogs can run freely off the lead
+One small well behaved dog welcome with a shared use of a 3-acre grass paddock, where dogs can run freely off the lead

 Sorry, no smoking or vaping

 Shop within less than 5 miles, pub within less than 1 miles